Odd Thomas (novel): Stormy Llewellyn

 Odd's destiny.
-Stormy's real name is Bronwen, but she prefers to be called Stormy because she thinks this makes her sound less like an elf.
+Stormy's real name is Bronwen but she prefers to be called Stormy because she thinks this makes her sound less like an elf.
 She is the manager of an ice cream shop and hopes to own a shop of her own some day.
 Stormy's parents died when she was very young.
 She was adopted by a couple when she was 7.
 Her foster father sexually molested her for almost 3 months.
 She reported him to a social worker and was moved to an orphanage where she lived until seventeen, at which point she was cared for by her uncle, Father Sean Llewellyn, rector of St. Bartholomew's church.
 She remained under his legal guardianship until she could become independent.
 She is a strong believer in delayed gratification, that this life is a "boot camp" for the next, which she calls "service," and that finally in the third life are the rewards.
 She insists on waiting for sex with Odd until marriage, hoping to make their first time together a meaningful experience and to not bring the memories of her abuse on their bed.
 She also is the only person who knows everything about Odd seeing the dead.
+She is killed in the first Odd Thomas novel during the mall shooting.

 Chief Wyatt Porter

 The Chief helps Odd many times, acting almost as a surrogate father.
 He is one of the few people who knows Odd sees the dead but he does not know all of Odd's secrets.
-He is shot 4 times by one of the antagonists who would later shoot people at the mall, but survives.
+He is shot 4 times by one of the antagonists who would later shoot people at the mall but survives.